Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Fundamentals

 In \cite{Ozarow84}, Ozarow and Wyner studied the type-II wiretap channel, where the main communication channel is noiseless but the wiretapper has access to an arbitrary subset $\mu$ of the $N$ coded bits, and optimal tradeoffs between code rate $k/N$ and $\mu$ that guaranteed secrecy were characterized.

 The consideration of channel fading in wiretap channels has recently opened new avenues of research.
-Barros and Rodrigues \emph{et al} \cite{Barros06}-\cite{Bloch06} analyzed the outage secrecy capacity of slow fading channels and have showed that in the presence of fading information-theoretic security is achievable even when the eavesdropper has a better average SNR than the legitimate receiver.
+Works in this area generally assume that at least the statistics of the eavesdropper's fading channel are known to the transmitter.
+Barros and Rodrigues \emph{et al.} \cite{Barros06}-\cite{Bloch06} analyzed the outage probability and outage secrecy capacity of slow fading channels and showed that with fading, information-theoretic security is achievable even when the eavesdropper has a better average SNR than the legitimate receiver.

-Li \emph{et al}. \cite{Trappe07} examined an achievable secrecy rate for an AWGN main channel, while the eavesdropper's channel is Rayleigh fading with additive Gaussian noise, and its realizations are unknown to Alice and Bob.
-The main result of this paper is that with Gaussian random codes, artificial noise injection and power bursting, positive secrecy rate is achievable even when the main channel is arbitrarily worse than the eavesdropper's average channel.
+Li \emph{et al}. \cite{Trappe07} examined the achievable secrecy rate for an AWGN main channel and a Rayleigh fading eavesdropper's channel with additive Gaussian noise, assuming that the eavesdropper channel realizations are unknown to legitimate transmitter Alice and receiver Bob.
+The main result of this paper was that with Gaussian random codes, artificial noise injection and power bursting, a positive secrecy rate is achievable even when the main channel is arbitrarily worse than the eavesdropper's average channel.
+A more exotic scenario was studied in \cite{Ozel12} where the source has a stochastic power supply based on energy harvesting.
+Here, the i.i.d. energy arrivals are equated to channel states that are known causally to the source, and the optimal input distribution that attains the boundary of the capacity-equivocation region of the Gaussian wiretap channel was derived.
+Here, the capacity corresponds to the reliability of the main channel, while the equivocation refers to the normalized conditional entropy at the eavesdropper as described in Sec.~\ref{sec:Fundamentals}.

 Relatively fewer studies consider the case of a complete absence of eavesdropper CSI at the transmitter in fading wiretap channels.
-In \cite{ElGamal08}, the authors consider a block-fading scalar wiretap channel where the number of channel uses within each coherence interval is large enough to invoke random coding arguments.
+In \cite{ElGamal08}, the authors considered a block-fading scalar wiretap channel where the number of channel uses within each coherence interval is large enough to invoke random coding arguments.
 This assumption is critical for their achievable coding scheme which attempts to ``hide" the secure message across different fading states.
 A recent approach towards understanding the information-theoretic limits of wiretap channels with no eavesdropper CSI has been taken by studying the compound wiretap channel \cite{Kramer09}.
-The compound wiretap channel captures the situation in which there is no or incomplete CSI at the transmitter by characterizing the eavesdropper's channel with a finite set of states, and guarantees secure communication under any state that may occur.
-The schemes designed for the compound channel are robust to various communication environments.
+The compound wiretap channel captures the situation in which there is no or incomplete CSI at the transmitter by assuming the eavesdropper's channel is always drawn from a finite, known set of states, and guarantees secure communication under any state that may occur.